Ndundiro/Github-API/README.md

 ## Author Ndundiro Kamau, August 23rd 2019

 ## Description
-An angular application that allows user to search for their git hub accounts.On submitting a name through the given form,the app outputsn the users github information.
+An angular application that allows user to search for their git hub accounts.On submitting a name through the given form,the app outputs the users github information.

 ## Screenshot